Frodo Baggins: Internal history

 Sketch map of the Shire.
 Frodo lived at Bag End, in Hobbiton, near the centre of the map.

 Background

 Frodo is introduced in The Lord of the Rings as Bilbo Baggins' cousin (Note: Although Frodo referred to Bilbo as his "uncle", they were in fact first and second cousins, once removed either way (his paternal great-great-uncle's son's son and his maternal great-aunt's son).) and adoptive heir.
 Frodo's parents, Drogo Baggins and Primula Brandybuck, had been killed in a boating accident when Frodo was 12; Frodo spends the next nine years living with his maternal family, the Brandybucks, in Brandy Hall.
-At the age of 21, he is adopted by Bilbo, who brings him to live at his home, Bag End in the Shire.
+At age 21, he is adopted by Bilbo, who brings him to live at Bag End in the Shire.
 He and Bilbo share the same birthday, the 22nd of September.
 Bilbo introduces Frodo to the Elvish languages, and they often go on long walks together.
+Due partly to their age difference, they refer to each other as "uncle" and "nephew."